Authors: R. F. Naczi, S. A. Mori, M. Rothman, C. Carollo Matos & J. Jiang

 Some plant families have been placed in other families.
 For example, the Aceraceae are now part of the Sapindaceae, the Nyssaceae are moved to the Cornaceae, and Tiliaceae have been placed in the Malvaceae.
 Consult Stevens (2001 onward) for information about family changes by the Angiosperm Phylogeny Group (APG).
 The APG website is listed in our Literature page which is linked under "Resources" on this page.
 An easier way is to ask Google what family does a genus such as Acer belong to?
 Changing the classification of a taxon requires a great deal of work.
 Some taxa have been updated while others have not yet been updated to the APG system.

 If you know the common name of a plant you can click on "Checklist by Common Name" and all specimens of species with that common name will be accessed for you to compare with the plant you want to identify.

 Identification Aids.
 A series of Power Point presentations that show species with certain characters; for example, species of the skunk cabbage (Araceae) family that bloom in the spring and species of plants without chlorophyll are now available.
 In addition, presentations are available that show the common spring species that have specific petal colors, e.g., yellow, white, etc.,

-New Manual of the Vascular Plants of the Northeastern United States and Adjacent Canada.
-Seventy families and 1,600 species of the estimated 230 families and 5,300 species that occur in the region are published digitally.
-The number of species to be covered amounts to 25% of the botanical diversity of North America north of Mexico.
-Digital versions are now available for sale from NYBG Press.
+New Manual of the Vascular Plants of the Northeastern United States and adjacent Canada.
+Treatments are now published digitally for over 93 families of the estimated 230 families and 5,300 species known to occur in the region.
+The number of species described in the New Manual amounts to approximately 25% of the botanical diversity of Northeastern North America and adjacent Canada but not including Mexico.
+Digital versions are available for sale from NYBG Press.